noah-nuebling/mac-mouse-fix/Markdown/Templates/readme_template_en-US.md

 ## Pricing

 See the [Website](https://noah-nuebling.github.io/mac-mouse-fix-website#price) for an overview of the pricing for Mac Mouse Fix 3.\
-Mac Mouse Fix 2 will remain free.
+Mac Mouse Fix 2 and below will remain free forever.

 ## Questions